-The Canon T6s takes the Rebel series up a notch.
+The Canon T6s take the Rebel series up a notch.
 With its 24.2 megapixels sensor, the Canon T6s shoots excellent images with tons of detail and accurate colors.
 The higher ISO performance is also magnificent despite, the higher resolution.
 The enthusiast DSLR also features a versatile autofocus system, plus improved Live View focusing features and more enthusiast-like controls.

 Its straightforward functionality is ideal for an enthusiast DSLR shooter.
 It also brings more advanced features and performance from higher-end cameras.
-Therefore, it can satisfy more experienced photographer as well.
+Therefore, it can satisfy a more experienced photographer as well.

-Canon Rebel T6s Design and Build
+Canon EOS Rebel T6s: Design and Build

 Just one glance at the Canon T6s is enough to set it apart from its predecessors.
 It’s on the top deck sits an LCD info panel.
 This enthusiast camera comes with this feature which had been reserved for Canon’s mid-range and professional cameras.